kubernetes/community/contributors/devel/sig-testing/monitoring.md

 suitable for release.
 Failing tests on a job in sig-release-master-blocking block a release from taking place.

-If your contributions involve code for past releases of kubernetes (e.g. cherry-picks or backports), we recommend you periodically check on the *blocking* and *informing* dashboards for [past releases]
+If your contributions involve code for past releases of Kubernetes (e.g. cherry-picks or backports), we recommend you periodically check on the *blocking* and *informing* dashboards for [past releases]